spring-projects/spring-net/readme.txt

        - Exporter to expose plain object on which Dependency Injection and AOP have been applied to JavaScript.
      * NUnit integration
        - Provides Dependency Injection of test cases and Spring container loading and caching. .
 Data access and transaction management features aid with integration testing.
+     * WCF integration
+       - Provides Dependency Injection and applicatin of AOP advice to WCF services
+     * Quartz integration
+       - Configure Quartz jobs using dependency injection and Spring's transactional support to persist job details
+     * MSMQ integration
+       - Simplifies the use MSMQ by providing helper classes for message sending and receiving.
+Integrates with Spring's transaction management features.
+     * NMS integration
+       - Simplifies the use of NMS by providing helper classes for message sending and receiving.

 Spring.NET is a port of the Java based Spring Framework.
 In turn, the Java/J2EE Spring Framework is based on code published in "Expert One-on-One J2EE Design and Development" by Rod Johnson (Wrox, 2002).